-Unaccompanied spectators, (any observer who is not a club member unless invited) and all animals should stay out of the pit area, and must always be under the control of their owners and leashed.
+- 1. Unaccompanied spectators (any observer who is not a club member unless invited) and animals should stay out of the pit area. - 2.
+Pets should always be under the control of the owners. - 3.
+Smoking is not permitted anywhere beyond the spectator fence and is strongly discouraged elsewhere. - 4.
+The club will review these rules annually.